jpillora/scraper/README.md

   * a regex in form `s/abc/xyz/` - searches the text of the current DOM context and replaces with the provided text (sed-like syntax).
   * an attribute in the form `@abc` - gets the attribute `abc` from the DOM context.
   * a function in the form `html()` - gets the DOM context as string
+  * a function in the form `trim()` - trims space from the beginning and the end of the string
   * a query param in the form `query-param(abc)` - parses the current context as a URL and extracts the provided param
   * a css selector `abc` (if not in the forms above) alters the DOM context.
 * `list` - **Optional** A css selector used to split the root DOM context into a set of DOM contexts.
 Useful for capturing search results.